Regulatory Affairs for QA: Marketing Authorizations Training

 This interactive pharmaceutical regulatory affairs training is a refresher course focused on the structure and content of a common technical document (CTD) and application routes specifically designed for QPs and other quality assurance (QA) professionals.

-It includes real-world examples of pharmaceutical regulatory affairs procedures and data requirements for marketing authorisation application (MAA)/New Drug Application (NDA) submissions in the EU/U.S. and other world markets.
+It includes real-world examples of pharmaceutical regulatory affairs procedures and data requirements for marketing authorization application (MAA)/New Drug Application (NDA) submissions in the EU, UK and U.S. and other world markets.
 Our course is also relevant to medicinal products containing small molecule drug substances, biologics, generics and biosimilars, drug device combinations and borderline products.

 During the course, we explore:

-- What can (and often) goes wrong when too much/the wrong information is registered
+- What can (and often) goes wrong when too much or the wrong information is registered

 - The role of the QP/QA in managing what is registered

-- New/emerging chemistry, manufacturing and controls (CMC) requirements
+- New/emerging chemistry and manufacturing and controls (CMC) requirements

 Key Learning Objectives

-By the end of your pharmaceutical regulatory affairs training you will improve and expand:
+By the end of your pharmaceutical regulatory affairs training you will improve and expand your:

-- Your awareness and knowledge of the latest regulatory procedures and CMC requirements for major market submissions
+- Awareness and knowledge of the latest regulatory procedures and CMC requirements for major market submissions

-- Your knowledge on how different regulatory procedures work
+- Knowledge on how different regulatory procedures work

-- Your understanding of some of the differences between EU and U.S. CMC requirements
+- Understanding of some of the differences between EU, UK and U.S. CMC requirements

-- Your ability to communicate with your regulatory support functions
+- Ability to communicate with your regulatory support functions

 Discounts offered to NHS staff, regulators and charities.